itdxer/neupy/site/docs/secondary/visualizations.rst

 Hinton diagram
 --------------

 More information about the Hinton diagram you can find in :plot:`documentation <hinton>`.
-Small example shown below.
+The small example is shown below.

 .. code-block:: python